CuiMingyu/Leetcode/README.md

     Please consider the case that input is null.
 Using nums.empty() and return {} will be done.
 ##### 27. Remove Element
     A very clever method.
 Using a index and just find the different number and replace it.
+##### 35.Search Insert Position
+    This question is very simple.
+All you need to do is to consider the boundary cases.